 When Report Cards Don’t Make the Grade

 Does your child hide out at the neighbor’s house when it’s report card time?
-Before you go looking for her, read these five tips for dealing with the less-than-perfect report card.
+Before you go looking for her, read these 5 tips for dealing with the less-than-perfect report card.

-2. Accentuate the positive: Point out what your child is doing well, whether it’s an academic subject or an extracurricular activity.
+Point out what your child is doing well, whether it’s an academic subject or an extracurricular activity.
 “Children need to know where they show motivation because they may not be aware of their strengths,” says Dorothy Rich, president of the Home and School Institute.
-If your child does poorly in math, but enjoys figuring out basketball players’ free-throw averages, make the connection for him.
+If your child does poorly in math but enjoys figuring out basketball players’ free-throw averages, make the connection for him.

 3. Look behind the grade

 The report card only indicates that there is a problem.
 Compare your child’s papers over the year to see his progress.
 Discuss whether he’s involved in too many extracurricular activities.
 “Kids need time to get their work done,” says Rich.
 If your child is trying her hardest and still not understanding the material, contact the teacher immediately.